-Our tax laws are preparing to go through a historic change.
-GST or Goods and Services Tax is being prepared to replace existing taxes such as VAT, service tax, excise duty and several local state taxes and levies.
+Our tax laws have gone through a historic change.
+GST or Goods and Services Tax has replaced existing taxes such as VAT, service tax, excise duty and several local state taxes and levies.

 GST applies to all Businesses

 – trade, commerce, manufacture, profession, vocation or any other similar activity, irrespective of its volume or frequency.
 It also includes supply of goods/ services for starting or closure of a business.

 means anything other than goods.
 It is likely that services & goods carry a different GST rate.

 GST applies to all persons

 – Individuals, HUF, Company, Firm, LLP, AOP, Co-operative society, Society, Trust etc. However, GST does not

 apply to Agriculturists